kvernNC/docker-websafety/README.md

 This fork use vibe coding to:
-_ build image with git action
+* build image with git action
-_ upgrade dockerfile to include Web Safety 9.7
+* upgrade dockerfile to include Web Safety 9.7
-_ adapt dockerfile to k8s specific needs
+* adapt dockerfile to k8s specific needs

-Original:
+Original README:

 Web Safety 8.5 in Docker with Squid 5.7
 =======================================